asdf-format/asdf/docs/asdf/features.rst

 .. note::
-    The there is also the `asdf.search.AsdfSearchResult.schema_info` method, which can be directly called on an `asdf.search.AsdfSearchResult` object. instead of having to pass the search through `AsdfFile.schema_info`.
+    There is also the `asdf.search.AsdfSearchResult.schema_info` method,
+    which can be directly called on an `asdf.search.AsdfSearchResult` object, instead of passing the search through `AsdfFile.schema_info`.